 Adding a RCFE rate category to CCI is supported by the California Collaborative for Long Term Support and Services and is also a policy recommendation in a UC Berkeley/SCAN research report (p.
 13 and 16) about barriers to SNF diversion/transition in California.

 Institutionalized: Members with a Long Term Care aid category or residing in a nursing facility for 90 days or more

 HCBS High: Members who receive Community-Based Adult Services (CBAS) or are clients of Multipurpose Senior Services Program (MSSP) sites or who receive In-Home Supportive Services (IHSS) and are classified as “Severely Impaired”

 HCBS Low: Members who receive IHSS and are classified as “Not Severely Impaired”

 Sign our on-line petition and join us as we work with other Olmstead advocacy groups to change CCI.
 Low income seniors deserve the right to receive care in the care setting of their choice.

 Join our Open Bridges Campaign

 Pledge your support and add your voice to our Open Bridges Campaign to change CCI and promote Olmstead reform in California.
 Low income seniors deserve the right to self-direct their care to the care settings of their choice.
-Want to read the draft letter sent to the Department of Health regarding changing the CCI rate tables.
+Read here the letter the California Collaborative for Long Term Support and Services, an organization consisting of more than 34 aging and disabled rights groups, wrote to the state in support of adding a new rate category to CCI rate tables.
 Do you have useful stories of low income seniors currently institutionalized who could benefit from residing in a lower level care setting?
 Add it to our comments section above and we can reach out to you.